snowplow-incubator/snowplow-micro/README.md

 List of possible fields for the filters:
 - `event_type`: type of the event (in `e` param);
-- `schema`: corresponds to the shema of an [unstructured event](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol#310-custom-unstructured-event-tracking) (schema of the self-describing JSON contained in `ue_pr` or `ue_px`).
+- `schema`: corresponds to the schema of an [unstructured event](https://docs.snowplowanalytics.com/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/#Custom_unstructured_event_tracking) (schema of the self-describing JSON contained in `ue_pr` or `ue_px`).
 It automatically implies `event_type` = `ue`.
 - `contexts`: list of the schemas contained in the contexts of an event (parameters `co` or `cx`).
 An event must contain **all** the contexts of the list to be returned.
 It can also contain more contexts than the ones specified in the request.
 - `limit`: limit the number of events in the response (most recent events are returned).

 It's not necessary to specify all the fields in a request, only the ones that need to be used for filtering.